South Carolina Rideshare Accident Attorney

 Coverage for Rideshare Drivers

-While popular rideshare companies like Uber and Lyft offer substantial coverage in the event that their drivers cause an accident that injures other people, this same coverage does not apply to any injuries or property damage that the rideshare driver sustains in the accident.
-In general, Uber and Lyft drivers are not covered by Uber or Lyft.
-Instead, if they are injured in an accident, they must go through their own private insurance provider.
+While popular rideshare companies like Uber and Lyft offer substantial coverage when one of their drivers injures other people, this same coverage does not apply to the rideshare driver.
+For any injuries or property damage that the rideshare driver sustains in the accident, they generally must go through their private insurance provider.

 One notable exception is Uber and Lyft’s contingent collision/comprehensive coverage.
-If an Uber or Lyft driver has collision/comprehensive coverage through his or her own private auto insurance policy, Uber/Lyft will cover property damage to the Uber/Lyft driver’s vehicle in the event of a crash, regardless of fault.
-This coverage will not exceed the total cash value of the vehicle and is subject to specific deductibles which differ between the two companies.
+If an Uber or Lyft driver has collision/comprehensive coverage through their private insurance, the rideshare company will cover property damage to the driver’s vehicle, regardless of fault.
+However, this coverage will not exceed the total cash value of the vehicle and is subject to specific deductibles, which differ between the two companies.